 If you know how but not what you need to do you, have a "making a movie" type of project.

 In this situation, your stakeholders are very certain about how the project should proceed but not what needs to be done.

 Your organisation has built up significant expertise and capability in the area the project will tackle and has many people committed to the methods needed to deliver the change.

-During the early stages of this type of project you need to focus your attention on solving the what―preparing a robust business case―not the how.
+During the early stages of this type of project you need to focus your attention on solving the what―writing a business case―not the how.

 That is, mobilise problem solvers from within your organisation or use external sources to develop and generate ideas.
 Once you have your script, the movie will make itself.